PTSD: National Center for PTSD

 - Families may take in relatives while they look for other housing, which can be stressful for everyone.

 - People may be out of work if their employers are rebuilding or if they cannot make it to their jobs.

 - Parents may have to enroll children in new schools if the family was forced to relocate.

 - New physical health problems may need attention and pre-existing health problems can be made worse by stress.

-Coping after a Hurricane: Immediate Needs
+Coping after a Disaster: Immediate Needs

 In the immediate aftermath of any disaster, most people have a core set of priorities that are related to five key needs: